shamsbasir/shamsbasir/README.md

 - 🔭 I’m currently working on developing deep learning framework for the simulation of phenomenon in fluid sciences.
-- 💬 Ask me about deep learing, scientific computing, computational fluid dynamics.
+- 💬 Ask me about deep learning, scientific computing, computational fluid dynamics.
 - 📫 How to reach me: shamsbasir@gmail.com
 - ⚡ Fun fact: I have two B.Sc degrees in aerospace engineering and civil engineering